emw8105/professor-ratings-script/README.md

 The project utilizes the following data sources:

-* **`data/classes`:** This file contains a list of classes and their respective professors from Coursebook.
+* **`data/classes`:** This folder contains a list of sections for each semester at UT Dallas and their respective professors from Coursebook.
 It is used to identify course overlap during the matching process.
 Data is sourced from [https://github.com/MichaelZhao21/scrape-coursebook](https://github.com/MichaelZhao21/scrape-coursebook)
-* **`data/grades`:** This file contains grade distribution data from UTD Grades, including overall grade ratings and course-specific grade ratings.
+* **`data/grades`:** This folder contains grade distribution data from UTD Grades, including overall grade ratings and course-specific grade ratings.
 Data is sourced from [https://github.com/acmutd/utd-grades/tree/master/raw_data](https://github.com/acmutd/utd-grades/tree/master/raw_data)
 * **RateMyProfessors:** The program queries the GraphQL API on the RateMyProfessors website to retrieve RMP information for UTD Professors.

 The `classes` and `grades` files are assumed to be pre-existing and properly formatted.
 The program focuses on processing and merging this data with the scraped RMP data.